Alex-K1m/project-lvl2-s389/readme.md

 # gendiff

 A simple CLI utility that helps to find diff between config files.
-Works with JSON and YAML formats.
+Works with JSON, YAML and INI formats.

 Installation: